kaizenberg/Sarvekshan/README.md

 # Sarvekshan #

-This app is a **PoC** for demonstrating how governments around the world can take systematic exit from lock-down by issuing **ePasses** to those who are not infected or clinically proven **COVID-19 Negative** by ICMR authorized test labs, & are at lowest risk of contracting infection.
+This app is a **PoC** for demonstrating how governments around the world can take systematic exit from lock-down by issuing **ePasses** to those who are not infected, or clinically proven **COVID-19 Negative** by authorized test labs, & are at lowest risk of contracting infection.

 **Goals**